hwhite36/xapi-data-analyzer/README.md

 ### For developers:
 Clone the repository and navigate to the root directory.

 Next, run `pip install -e .`.
 This installs an "editable" version of the package that makes development easier by creating a .egg-info folder in the project directory, rather than installing the package systemwide.
+This allows you to test changes without having to reinstall every time.

 To uninstall, delete the .egg-info folder in the project directory __(and clean your $PYTHONPATH? idk lol)__